google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • Still a gas generator — fumes, noise, maintenance, fuel storage

-• No CO sensor (though aftermarket options exist)
+• No CO sensor built in

 • Oil changes every 50-100 hours